malgebary/Azure-Route-Server-MicroHack/README.md

 ## Task2: configure BGP between CSR and CSR1 NVAs

-- In the configuration below we will remove the BGP peers established over Ipsec tunnel which are (192.168.1.3 and 192.168.1.4) and configure new BGP session between ***CSR*** internal interface 10.1.1.4 and ***CSR1*** interface 10.3.0.4:
+- In the configuration below we will remove the BGP peers established over IPsec tunnel which are (192.168.1.3 and 192.168.1.4) and configure new BGP session between ***CSR*** internal interface 10.1.1.4 and ***CSR1*** interface 10.3.0.4:

 	• Login to CSR NVA and type `conf t` and hit enter to get into the configuration mode then paste the following commands:
 ```